zowe/zowe-cli/packages/cli/README.md

 ## **Documentation**
 For detailed information about how to install, configure, and use Zowe CLI, see [Zowe CLI Documentation](https://docs.zowe.org/stable/getting-started/cli-getting-started/).
 The documentation includes examples and tutorials for how to contribute to Zowe CLI and develop CLI plug-ins.

+Engineering design documentation is contained in the 'docs' directory in this repository.
 To view the Web Help for all Zowe CLI commands and contributed plug-ins, see the [Zowe CLI Web Help](https://docs.zowe.org/stable/web_help/index.html).
 To view all locally accessible commands, run `zowe --help-web`.
 For more use cases and tutorials visit [Medium.com/zowe](https://medium.com/zowe).

 <br/>